triviality-js/triviality/README.md

 ___

-The container service function types are inherited from the Feature.
+The service container inherited the service types from all added features.
 This gives typescript the option to **strictly type check** if everything is connected properly.
 And you the benefits of **code completion** and the option to quickly traverse the service chain.
 ___